VTickner/odin-rock-paper-scissors/Pseudocode.md

 ## resetGame()

 - Set initial values back to initial set up of the game
-- Call play game function to play the game again
+- Call game function to play the game again